 An operating deficit means Council is spending more than it generates as income in delivering services to the community.
 In addition, Council has loan and interest obligations to pay as well as the need to fund new assets.
-Therefore, if the Council decides to continue the same level of service and draft operating project programs as included in this report with an average rate increase of 7%, it has to borrow \$2.229m to deliver operating and capital projects identified above and meet its loan repayment obligations as summarised in the Table 10 below.
+Therefore, if the Council continues with the same level of service and operating project programs as included in this report with an average rate increase of 5%, it has to borrow \$1.002m to deliver operating and capital projects identified above and meet its loan repayment obligations as summarised in the Table 10 below.
 Out of the new borrowings;

-- \$0.176m will be allocated for assets renewal program; - \$1.134m will be spent on new assets across the Council district; - \$0.771m will be used to deliver operating project program proposed; and - remaining \$0.148m (approximately 1.2% of rates income) will be allocated for day-to-day Council's operations.
+- \$0.006m will be allocated for assets renewal program; - \$0.463m will be spent on new assets across the Council district; - \$0.533m will be used to deliver operating project program proposed; and

-While the maximum amount to be borrowed is \$2.229m, the timing of the actual borrowings would depend on the progress of the capital works program.
+While the maximum amount to be borrowed is \$1.002m, the timing of the actual borrowings would depend on the progress of the capital works program.